 Mark Tatum was appointed NBA Deputy Commissioner and Chief Operating Officer on Feb.
 1, 2014, following unanimous approval by the NBA Board of Governors.

-Tatum, who joined the NBA in 1999, is responsible for the NBA’s business operations, including leading the NBA’s international efforts.
-He also oversees the Global Partnerships, Marketing, Communications and Team Marketing and Business Operations departments in addition to the NBA G League.
+Tatum, who joined the NBA in 1999, is responsible for the NBA's business operations, including leading the league's international efforts.
+He oversees the Global Partnerships, Marketing, Communications, Events, Global Strategy & Innovation and Team Marketing & Business Operations, Data & Analytics, and New Business Ventures departments in addition to the NBA G League.

-Through his leadership skills and extensive industry relationships, Tatum has been influential in guiding and growing the league’s business for nearly two decades.
+Through his leadership skills and extensive industry relationships, Tatum has been instrumental in guiding and growing the league's business for more than two decades.

-Since becoming Deputy Commissioner and COO, he has been instrumental in many historic initiatives including the first NBA game in Africa, the launch of seven NBA Academies around the world for youth and elite development, and the debut of the Jr. NBA World Championship, a first-of-its-kind global youth basketball tournament.
+Since becoming Deputy Commissioner and COO, he has helped lead many historic initiatives, including the first NBA games in Africa and India, the launch of the Basketball Africa League (BAL) – the NBA's first collaboration to operate a league outside North America – the launch of four NBA Academies around the world for top prospects from outside the U.S., and the debut of the Jr. NBA Global Championship, a first-of-its-kind global youth basketball tournament.

 Since joining the league, Tatum has held several positions, including Senior Vice President and Vice President of Business Development, Senior Director and Group Manager of Marketing Properties, and Director of Marketing Partnerships.

 Prior to joining the NBA, Tatum worked for Major League Baseball in Corporate Sponsorship and Marketing, the Clorox Company as a Regional Sales Manager, Pepsi-Cola Company in their Sports Marketing department, and Procter & Gamble in sales management.